-- Students in their last year of undergraduates studies at an accredited North American university
+- Students at an accredited North American university

 - Recent BA or MA graduates who completed their last degree no longer than 6 years ago by the application deadline date

 - Graduates students enrolled full-time at an accredited North American university

 - PhD candidates must have achieved ABD status no longer than four years before applying.
 Postdocs may apply until two years after completion of their PhD